dihjiang/DP-kernel/README.md

 Torchvision cannot download CelebA (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) automatically.
 You need to manually download this dataset, then specify its path in datasets.py (line 39 and 40).
 You can start with MNIST and FMNIST for convenience.

 ### 4. Install necessary packages
-Install necessary packages in Requirements.txt.
+Install necessary packages in requirements.txt.

 ## Running DP-kernel
 ### Training conditional model